tisanelabs/tisanedocs/tisane_response.md

 * `profanity` - profane language, regardless of the intent
 * `sexual_advances` - welcome or unwelcome attempts to gain some sort of sexual favor or gratification
 * `criminal_activity` - attempts to sell or procure restricted items, criminal services, issuing death threats, and so on
-* `external_contact` - attempts to establish contact or payment outside of the online community (may violate the rules in certain communities, e.g. gig economy portals, e-commerce portals)
+* `external_contact` - attempts to establish contact or payment via external means of communication, e.g. phone, email, instant messaging (may violate the rules in certain communities, e.g. gig economy portals, e-commerce portals)
 * `spam` - (RESERVED) spam content
 * `generic` - undefined

 ### Sentiment Analysis

 The `sentiment_expressions` section is an array of detected fragments indicating the attitude towards aspects or entities.

+The section exists if sentiment is detected and the `sentiment` [setting](#output-customization) is either omitted or set to `true`.

 Every instance contains the following attributes: